 At this moment in time there is no single definition of metaverse.
 While for many the idea is that our physical lives will be blended with our social media existences, in many ways these already are.
 What makes a metaverse different is the level of virtual interaction, with social media becoming more of a gaming experience, meaning that computer gaming is at the point at which it is disrupting media streaming services such as Netflix, Amazon and Google.

 This does of course also mean the way in which we consume and interact with brands is changing.
-The development of NFTs means that digital fashion house such as The Fabricant can work alongside brands such as Adidas, Puma and Tommy Hilfiger to produce highly-desirable digital-only clothing digital-only fashion that can be used and traded in virtual realities.
-In 2019 The Fabricant caused shock waves by selling a digital dress in 2019 for $9,500, leading to a new fashion trend for influencers wearing digital clothing, this week Dolce & Gabbana auctioned a digital ‘tiara’ that doesn’t exist for $340,700.
+This week, for example, Dolce & Gabbana auctioned a digital ‘tiara’ that doesn’t exist for $340,700.
+The development of NFTs means that digital fashion houses such as The Fabricant can work alongside brands such as Adidas, Puma and Tommy Hilfiger to produce highly-desirable digital-only fashion that can be used and traded in virtual realities.
+In 2019 The Fabricant caused shock waves by selling a digital dress for $9,500, leading to a new fashion trend for influencers wearing digital clothing.

 The COVID crisis has accelerate investment and developments in metaverse spaces, which are more than just virtual shopping experiences.
 Many creative designers are exploring new modes of social interaction, while a new generation of applications is allowing people to take more control over their content creation.

 Wunderman Thompson’s recent report on metaverses explores the notion of ‘liminal spaces’.
 They describe these in the following way: